50 Years Ago: Elton John’s Masterpiece Arrives in a Flurry of Inspiration

-It almost seems too easy to call Goodbye Yellow Brick Road Elton John‘s masterpiece, but it’s hard to argue against it.
+Just as amazing is how prolific he was at the time.
 Released on Oct.
-5, 1973, the album was the second studio album he released in 1973, and his seventh in five years.
+5, 1973, this album was the second studio project John released that year, and his seventh in five years.
 Oh, and it was a double album.

-Goodbye Yellow Brick Road didn't have enough time to beat out 1973's top-selling album, War's The World Is a Ghetto, it outsold all other records the following year.
-John has described the era as a time "before the drugs set in,” and his overdose in Los Angeles wouldn't come until 1975, but at that moment, there was only the music, the studio and the road, on and on.
+Goodbye Yellow Brick Road didn't have enough time to beat out 1973's top-selling album, War's The World Is a Ghetto, but it outsold all other records the following year.
+John has described the era as a time "before the drugs set in," though his terrifying overdose in Los Angeles wouldn't come until 1975.
+At this moment, there was only the music, the studio and the road.

 John writes the music for most songs in 20 minutes or less – "in the time it would take me to make a sandwich," as longtime guitarist Davey Johnstone would later remark.
-Goodbye Yellow Brick Road was completed over just two weeks in France, after an aborted attempt to record in Jamaica (the source for Bernie Taupin's lyric on "Jamaica Jerk Off.")
+In keeping, Goodbye Yellow Brick Road was completed over just two weeks in France, after an aborted attempt to record in Jamaica.
+(This was the source for Bernie Taupin's lyric on "Jamaica Jerk Off.")

 Goodbye Yellow Brick Road finds an artist at the top of his talents, in a moment when the world was at his feet.
 John's had countless legendary moments in his career, from winning Oscars for The Lion King to entertaining all of Central Park in a Donald Duck outfit.